BlackBerry's CEO hires two more of his former colleagues

 At BlackBerry, James Mackey will take charge of acquisitions as executive vice president for corporate development and strategic planning, while Mark Wilson was named senior vice president of marketing.

-Mackey had previously headed corporate development at SAP, where he led more than 40 acquisitions, before joining OpenText Corp, a neighbor of Waterloo, Ontario-based BlackBerry, last year.
+Mackey had previously headed corporate development at SAP, where he led more than 40 acquisitions, before joining OpenText Corp, a neighbour of Waterloo, Ontario-based BlackBerry, last year.

 Wilson last year joined Avaya as chief marketing officer, after working for many years at Sybase.